JordynMarcellus/testing-workshop-slides/src/slides.md

 - Are you _confident_ that your code works?
 (I'm not 🤪)

-- Tests give you confidence that your code works as you expect it to.
+- Tests give you confidence your code works as you expect it to.

 - Confidence makes you feel better about what you're building, how it's built and how you can ensure you don't break it when trying to make it better.